ScoutLogic

 Instead, schedule a specific meeting time with the employee and stick to it.
 This intentional scheduling ensures you’ll be able to discuss everything you need to while keeping the conversation moving due to a confined block of time.

-3. Don’t Minimize or Delay
+3. Don’t minimize or delay

 When the time comes to sit down and talk, don’t skirt around the issue.
 Enter this discussion from a place of strength and address conflicts right away to convey the seriousness of the issue.